jomefavourite/Blog-posts/clujxx7og000u08jv0b7ee9qi.md

  }
 ```

-**Explaination:**
+**Explanation:**

-* The **display: grid** property and value makes the container selector a grid container
+* The **display: grid** property and value make the container selector a grid container

 * **grid-template-columns: repeat(2, 1fr);** defines the size of the column tracks.
-In this case, we'll have 1fr unit for 2 columns, where the 2 images would reside.
+In this case, we'll have 1fr unit for two columns, where the two images would reside.

 * **justify-items: center;** positions the images horizontally center within the columns.

 ### Vertical Centering with Grid

-Here are an approach to achieve vertical centering with Grid:
+Here is an approach to achieve vertical centering with Grid:

 **Using align-items: center;**